We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - mucus with a strong odor

 In the cases of a deviated septum, corrective surgery may be the only way to permanently treat postnasal drip.
-During this surgery, called a septoplasty, the nasal septum is straightened and centered.
+This surgery (called a septoplasty) tightens and straightens the nasal septum.
 Some parts of the nasal septum may need to be removed to do this.